jbarrez/activiti-neo4j/README.md

 As with Activiti, the ProcessEngine is the starting class of it all.
 Through the ProcessEngine, the different services can be obtained.

-Internally, the ProcessEngine managaes the GraphDB connection and a CommandExecutor.
+Internally, the ProcessEngine manages the GraphDB connection and a CommandExecutor.
 The CommandExecutor is similar to the way it currently is implemented in Activiti.
 For the moment, it
 * Wraps the logic in a Neo4J transaction